tranek/GASDocumentation/README.md

 | Ungrant and Regrant at the New Level       | Ungrant (remove) the `GameplayAbility` from the `ASC` and regrant it back at the next level on the server.
 This terminates the `GameplayAbility` if it was active at the time.                                   |
 | Increase the `GameplayAbilitySpec's` Level | On the server, find the `GameplayAbilitySpec`, increase its level, and mark it dirty so that replicates to the owning client.
 This method does not terminate the `GameplayAbility` if it was active at the time. |

-The main difference between the two methods is if you want active `GameplayAbilitites` to be canceled at the time of level up.
+The main difference between the two methods is if you want active `GameplayAbilities` to be canceled at the time of level up.
 You will most likely use both methods depending on your `GameplayAbilities`.
 I recommend adding a `bool` to your `UGameplayAbility` subclass specifying which method to use.

 **[⬆ Back to Top](#table-of-contents)**